Oluwaseun-O-Ajayi/automation-readiness-framework/paper.md

 # Scientific Contribution

-The contribution of this framework is the introduction of a structured, transparent, and configurable methodology for assessing workflow readiness prior to automation.
-Rather than focusing on automation technologies themselves, the framework focuses on evaluating whether existing workflows possess the characteristics required for successful automation initiatives.
+The Automation Readiness Assessment Framework introduces a structured and reproducible methodology for evaluating workflow suitability before automation implementation.
+Unlike approaches that focus primarily on automation technologies, this framework evaluates the maturity of underlying workflows across data readiness, traceability, integration capability, workflow stability, exception management, and human dependency dimensions.

+The framework provides a repeatable assessment process that can support automation planning, digital transformation initiatives, workflow modernization programs, and laboratory operations research.
+By emphasizing workflow readiness rather than automation deployment itself, the framework helps identify technical and organizational barriers that may limit automation success.

 # Example Application